sgpinkus/website/content/en/docs/concepts/services-networking/dns-pod-service.md

 `172-17-0-3.default.pod.cluster.local`.

-Any pods created by a Deployment or DaemonSet exposed by a Service have the following DNS resolution available:
+Any pods created by a Deployment or DaemonSet exposed by a Service also have the following FQDN available:

 `pod-ip-address.deployment-name.my-namespace.svc.cluster-domain.example`.